 Megan Faust.
-Megan Faust has served as Corporate Vice President and Chief Financial Officer since September 2016.
-Ms. Faust has served as the company's Senior Vice President, Corporate Controller since 2013 and Corporate Controller since 2010.
-Prior to joining the company in 2005, Ms. Faust served as an auditor with KPMG LLP for 10 years.
-She holds an M.B.A. from Arizona State University, a Bachelor's degree in Accountancy from Northern Arizona University and is a Certified Public Accountant in Arizona.
+Megan Faust has served as Executive Vice President and Chief Financial Officer since November 2019 and served as Corporate Vice President and Chief Financial Officer from September 2016 until then.
+Ms. Faust had served as the Company's Senior Vice President, Corporate Controller since 2013 and Corporate Controller since 2010.
+Prior to joining the Company in 2005, Ms. Faust served as an auditor with KPMG LLP for 10 years.
+She holds an M.B.A. from Arizona State University and a Bachelor's degree in Accountancy from Northern Arizona University and is a Certified Public Accountant in Arizona.

-YoungKukPark.
+YoungKuk Park.
 YoungKuk Park was appointed as our Executive Vice President of Worldwide Manufacturing Operations and as President of our subsidiary Amkor Technology Korea, in March 2019.
-Prior to assuming his current role, Mr. Park served as Corporate Vice President of Manufacturing at Amkor Technology Philippines from 2016 to 2018.
+Prior to assuming his current role, Mr. Park served as Corporate Vice President of Manufacturing at Amkor Technology Rorea since 2018, and as Corporate Vice President of Manufacturing at Amkor Technology Philippines from 2016 to 2018.
 Prior to his role in the Philippines, Mr. Park served as Corporate Vice President and Head of Corporate Manufacturing in Korea.
 Since joining Amkor, Mr. Park has also held various key management positions in operations, industrial engineering, quality assurance, research and development, human resources, and process engineering.
 Mr. Park has over 30 years of experience in the semiconductor industry and holds a Bachelor's degree from the Department of Electronics Engineering at Konkuk University in Seoul, Korea.